xcashd

 daemon with systemd or similar.
 By default xcashd

-runs in a foreground.--non-interactive
+runs in a foreground.

 runs in a foreground and opens stdin for reading.
 This breaks containerization because no tty gets assigned and xcashd